Professor Tia DeNora

-That work resulted in a three volume book project.
+The findings from this project fed in to a three volume book project.
 The first and second volumes of this project were published in September 2013 and January 2014:

 Vol 1, Tia DeNora, Music Asylums: Wellbeing Through Music in Everyday Life

 Vol. 2, Gary Ansdell, How Music Helps in music therapy and everyday life

-The third volume was published in June 2016 and is entitled Musical Pathways in Recovery.
+The third volume was published in June 2016.
+It is entitled Musical Pathways in Recovery.
+(Routledge).

 I combine these interests in a volume that was published in October 2014 by Sage, entitled, Making Sense of Reality - culture and perception in everyday life.

-The SocArts journal, Music and Arts in Action (MAiA) is now in its fifth year and the most recent issue can be found here: http://musicandartsinaction.net.
+The SocArts journal, Music and Arts in Action (MAiA) is now in its ninth year.
+The most recent issue can be found here: http://musicandartsinaction.net.
 MAiA is edited by a team of postdoctoral scholars who did their PhDs within SocArts.

 For more info, see:

 Interview with Nune Nikoghosyan: https://musicalist.hypotheses.org/282